Allan122/Customer-Segmentation-project/README.md

 **Source Dataset:** [Kaggle: Online Retail Dataset](https://www.kaggle.com/datasets/vijayuv/onlineretail)

 ## Project Overview
 This project applies **unsupervised machine learning** to a transactional dataset to identify and profile distinct customer groups based on their purchasing behavior.
-The goal is to provide **actionable intelligence** for marketing, retention, and sales strategies.
+The goal is to provide **actionable intelligence** for marketing, retention and sales strategies.

 ## Skills and Tools
 * **Machine Learning:** K-Means Clustering, Unsupervised Learning